BHoM/documentation/docs/Development/Testing/index.md

 - we edited the name of the class appending `Tests`
 - We added an empty test method called as the Engine method we want to verify (`GetStringFromEnum`).
 The test method is decorated with the `[Test]` attribute.

-!!! note
-We may get an error stating that `FluentAssertions` is not found.
-In this case, please add it [as shown in the section above](#adding-the-fluentassertions-nuget-dependency).

 ### Write a test functionality